 My main hobby is horse riding.
-It’s my form of mindfulness, and so heading to Rheidol Riding Centre is essential.
-I first started riding there over 20 years ago and I still have fond memories of the place.
+It’s my form of mindfulness, and so heading to a local riding centre is essential.
+I first started riding here over 20 years ago and I still have fond memories of it.

 I find riding horses to be particularly therapeutic for me.
 There’s something special about heading out on horseback into the rolling hills that surround the town.
 I find it so calming.
 I feel like I can take a step back from everything and just be at one with the horse and my environment.

-It certainly helps when the countryside is as glorious as it is around Rheidol Riding Centre.
+It certainly helps when the countryside is as glorious as it is.
 Especially at this time of year, when winter is in full swing, and you can see your breath as you ride underneath the almost bare trees.
 It’s my favourite.

 After a long ride, I’d then head to Ynyslas, a beach and nature reserve to the north of Aberystwyth, with my dog to stretch both my legs and his.
 It has to be my favourite beach of anywhere in the whole world.
 You can drive right up onto the sand and when I’m there, I’m always totally overwhelmed with the beauty of Ynyslas and its surrounding landscape – it’s something I’ll never tire of, even though I’ve been coming here since I was a child.

 I like to stand on the beach and look out across the estuary to the seaside village of Aberdyfi.
 Make sure to look right as well and you’ll see the rolling hills in the background disappearing down the valley.
 Even on a grey winter’s day, Ynyslas’ magnificence still shines through.